Discover shoe designs by Andy Warhol

 In 1955, Warhol was made the only illustrator for the advertising campaigns of I.Miller, a New York shoe manufacturer favoured by actors and dancers.
 Each week Warhol had to create designs for advertisements in The New York Times and shoes became something of a signature piece.

-On 22nd March a complete portfolio of Warhol’s shoe designs titled À la recherche du shoe perdu will be sold at Sotheby’s.
-A dream buy for fashionistas, it includes 18 unique prints.
+On 22nd March 2016 a complete portfolio of Warhol’s shoe designs titled À la recherche du shoe perdu was sold at Sotheby’s.
+A dream buy for fashionistas, it included 18 unique prints.

-Each print is hand-coloured, often by Warhol and his friends when they got together for ‘colouring parties’, and has a witty caption written by the American poet Ralph Pomeroy and inspired by references to pop culture.
+Each print was hand-coloured, often by Warhol and his friends when they got together for ‘colouring parties’, and had a witty caption written by the American poet Ralph Pomeroy and inspired by references to pop culture.
 ‘Dial M for Shoe’ pays homage to Alfred Hitchcock while the title of the portfolio itself plays on Marcel Proust’s famous novel À la recherche du temps perdu.

 Any one for shoes?